lpereira-ue/survlab/README.md

 ### `impute_nondetect()`

 The main imputation function that:
-- Validates data quality (sample size ≥25, censoring ≤75%)
+- Validates data quality.
+By default: sample size ≥25, censoring ≤75%
 - Ensures parameter and unit consistency
 - Fits multiple survival models with different distributions
 - Selects the best model based on AIC